dbarj/oracle_patch_loop/README.md

 ## How it works ##

-Using VirtualBox VM snapshots, the tool will loop over a list of the available patches doing the following steps:
+Using VirtualBox VM snapshots, the playbook will loop over a list of the available patches doing the following steps:
 - Restore VM to base snapshot.
 - Apply Oracle Patch.
 - Collect the information you want.